Menu

 Habitats and Wildlife

-The forest here is primarily pine and oak, with plenty of beech, plus some holly and hickory.
+The forest here is primarily pine and oak, with some beech, holly and hickory, plus sweet pepper bush, green brier, and ferns.
 Red maple dominates the swampy areas.
-The terrain is rocky in places, with a number of glacial erratic boulders.
+The terrain is rocky in places, with a number of glacial erratic boulders and the occasional rocky outcropping.
 Deer hunting is permitted here between October 19 and November 28, with a special permit from the Town of Hingham.

 Historic Site: No